-From the above constitutive equations (Eq.
-(10)), it can be seen that the deformation of the solid frame is caused by changes in stress, pore pressure, and/or temperature.
+With the addition of boundary and initial conditions (to be discussed later), Eqs.
+(1-10) comprise a complete model, sufficient to solve for all unknown quantities.
+Before moving on to the solution method, it is intuitive to reflect that from Eq.
+(10), deformation of the solid frame is caused by changes in stress, pore pressure, and/or temperature.
 The fluid phase in the porous medium is not only deforming with the solid frame, but at the same time, driven by pore pressure gradient and thermal forces, causing the pore fluid entering or leaving the solid frame of unit volume.
 Last, the stress and temperature change will cause the change of the entropy of the porous system based on the generalized-energy relation.
-The entropy density is therefore becoming a function of volumetric strain of the solid frame, fluid content, and the change of temperature.
+The entropy density is therefore is a function of volumetric strain of the solid frame, fluid content, and the change of temperature.
 Thus, the constitutive equations relate and couple volumetric strain, fluid content, and energy variables with total stress, pore stress, and temperature variables with the material constants.